My Quest For Traditional German Goulash Using the Slow Cooker 🇩🇪

 Instructions

-• Wash and dice the carrots, onions, celery, bell pepper, and potatoes.
-Set them aside for now.
+• Wash and cut the carrots, celery, bell peppers, and potatoes.
+Set aside.

-• Heat up the olive oil in a skillet over medium-high heat.
-Add the beef and gently stir so it browns on all sides.
+• Heat the olive oil in a skillet over medium-high heat.

 2 tablespoons olive oil

-• Add the diced onions and minced garlic.
-Stir everything together and let the pan simmer for 1-2 minutes as the onions begin to soften.
+• Add the chopped onion and minced garlic.
+Stir and cook until the onion begins to soften.

 1 cup dry red wine